isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

-#Brachyspira hyodysenteriae bioinformatic workflow
+# Brachyspira hyodysenteriae bioinformatic workflow

 This repository contains the bioinformatics workflow and custom scripts used in the study:
 **"Genomic insights into the population structure, antimicrobial resistance, and virulence of Brachyspira hyodysenteriae from diverse geographical regions."**

 ## Project Overview
--Organism: Brachyspira hyodysenteriae
+- Organism: Brachyspira hyodysenteriae
 - Number of genomes analyzed: 251
-- Bioinformatic tools used: FastQC (v0.11.9), MultiQC (v1.12), Trimmomatic (V0.39), SPAdes (V3.15.5), Prokka (v1.14.6), Panaroo (v1.3.4), SNP-sites (v2.5.1), IQ-TREE (v2.1.4), Newick Utilities (v1.6), Fastbaps (v1.0.8), and eggnog-mapper (v2.1.12)
+- Bioinformatic tools used:
+  - FastQC (v0.11.9),
+  - MultiQC (v1.12),
+  - Trimmomatic (V0.39),
+  - SPAdes (V3.15.5),
+  - Prokka (v1.14.6),
+  - Panaroo (v1.3.4),
+  - SNP-sites (v2.5.1),
+  - IQ-TREE (v2.1.4),
+  - Newick Utilities (v1.6),
+  - Fastbaps (v1.0.8), and
+  - Eggnog-mapper (v2.1.12)

-Genomic data have been deposited to GenBank under Bioproject accession (GenBank accession no. PRJNA1228138).
+Genomic data have been deposited to GenBank under Bioproject accession (GenBank accession no. **PRJNA1228138**).

+## This was run in a loop across all FASTQ files within a high-performance computing environment.

-FastQC (Quality Control of Raw Reads)
+📊 FastQC (Quality Control of Raw Reads)
-FastQC v0.11.9 was used to assess the quality of raw paired-end reads.
+<br />FastQC v0.11.9 was used to assess the quality of raw paired-end reads.
+<br />Usage:
-Usage: `fastqc *.fastq.gz`
+`fastqc *.fastq.gz`
-# This was run in a loop across all FASTQ files within a high-performance computing environment.

 📊 MultiQC (Aggregated Quality Reports)
-MultiQC v1.12 was used to summarize FastQC reports.
+<br />MultiQC v1.12 was used to summarize FastQC reports.
+<br />Usage:
-Usage: `multiqc .`
+`multiqc .`

-#💡Notes: MultiQC was run in the directory containing the FastQC output files.
+#💡Note: MultiQC was run in the directory containing the FastQC output files.

 Trimmomatic Parameters Used
-Paired-end reads were trimmed using Trimmomatic v0.39 with the following options:
+<br />Paired-end reads were trimmed using Trimmomatic v0.39 with the following options:
 ```
 trimmomatic PE -threads 8 input_R1.fastq.gz input_R2.fastq.gz \
   trimmed_R1.fastq.gz R1_unpaired.fastq.gz \